-A project-specific HASP was prepared by Tetra Tech (2014) for ISGS injections in the former Process Area to define the health and safety requirements for this project.
+A project-specific HASP was prepared by Tetra Tech (2014) for ISGS injections in the former Process Area and will used as well for this project.
 This HASP establishes the procedures and requirements used to minimize health and safety risks to persons working on the project.
 The HASP meets the requirements of the Occupational Safety and Health Administration (OSHA) Standard, 29 CFR 1910.120 and 29 CFR 1926.65, "Hazardous Waste Operations and Emergency Response".
 The 2014 HASP will be modified and updated to incorporate specific health and safety risks associated with the ISGS reagent injection at the former South Lagoon.

-In addition to the plan prepared or amended under this workplan, subcontractors will be required to prepare Health and Safety Plans that are specifically focused on their specialized activities.
-These plans will include Job Hazard Analyses and MSDS forms for any materials that may be required to complete the specified task.
+In addition to the plan prepared or amended under this workplan, subcontractors will be required to prepare HASPs that are specifically focused on their specialized activities.
+These plans will include Job Hazard Analyses and MSD forms for any materials that may be required to complete the specified task.